CartoDB/cartonik/README.md

 ## :triangular_ruler: Preview options

 - `getTile`: `function` (*required*).
 Function to retrive the required tiles to build the preview image.
 - `bbox`: `object`.
-The bounding box for the west, south, east, north of the requested area.
+The bounding box for the west, south, east, and north coordinates of the requested area.
   - `west`: `number`.
 Longitude coordinate.
   - `south`: `number`.
 Latitude coordinate.
   - `east`: `number`.
 Longitude coordinate.